 Figure 10.
 INC comparison for correlated targets separated into functional (F) and nonfunctional (NF) categories, concise range.
-CY 2002 is on the left and CY 2003 is on the right.

-An examination of the error in INC vs. the ACO INC was investigated, and the results are shown in Figure 11 and Figure 12 for both the entire range and a more concise range of inclinations, respectively.
-From this point forward, the more concise range is used when the X- or Y-axis is changed to show greater detail in one part of the figure.
+An examination of the error in INC vs. the ACO INC was investigated, the results of which are shown in Figure 11 and Figure 12 for both the entire range and a more concise range of inclinations, respectively.
 This examination was conducted to determine whether large errors were seen at any specific INC or within functional or nonfunctional objects.
-The 2002 data showed what was expected from previous charts.
-The functional objects gather near 0° and have errors showing underestimation of the INC. The nonfunctional objects have an equal spread between over- and underestimation of the INC throughout all INC ranges.
-However, the 2003 data were slightly different.
-The functional objects behaved as one would expect, but the nonfunctional data were almost all underdetermined.
-A cause for this was examined but no correlation could be found near the observational area, the objects themselves, or the way inclination is calculated.
-Investigations are still underway.
+For all years, functional objects gather near 0°, with only 2005 data showing the underestimation of the INC. Nonfunctional objects have an equal spread between over-and underestimation of INC throughout all INC ranges.